conduitio-labs/conduit-connector-oracle/README.md

 unique values and suitable for sorting, otherwise the snapshot won't work correctly.
 For the CDC mode it is the value from `CONDUIT_TRACKING_ID` column of the tracking table (more information [inside the Change Data Capture section](#change-data-capture)).

+**Important**:

+- if there is a need to change the columns in the target table, these changes must be made in the tracking table as well;
+- if the tracking table was deleted, it will be recreated on the next start;
+- creating two completely identical source connectors is not allowed.

 ### Configuration Options